nicholasmanzella/QuEP/README.md

 A `.npz` file that includes the final x, y, xi, and z positions of each electron, as well as the final x, y, and z momenta, will then be saved.

 ### Plotting Results

+To plot generated data, set the appropriate plotting script macros' booleans to `True` in `index.py` (be sure to check the file name readout location), then run

 ```
 python index.py input.example
 ```

+Plotting scripts MUST be edited based on your probe initial conditions, otherwise you might not see anything!

 ### Repository Structure